VancouverBitdevs/nodeacademy/_posts/2023-06-14-connect-lnd.md

 Under "macaroon", enter your macaroon in hex format as obtained in the step above.

 Under "REST port", enter `8080`.

+Leave 'Use Tor' and Certificate verification `unchecked` and click save node config

 You should be able to save your node configuration and connect right away.